zeromq/netmq/docs/transports.md

 This is made up of two parts:

 1. The protocol (`inproc`)
-2. The identifier (`inproc-demo` which can be any string, uniquely identified within the scope of the `NetMQContext`)
+2. The identifier (`inproc-demo` which can be any string, uniquely identified within the scope of the process)

 ## PGM